-Approved by Board of Education 08/14/84 Amended by Board of Education 06/11/13 Amended by Board of Education 08/09/16
+Approved by Board of Education 08/14/84 Amended by Board of Education 06/11/13 Amended by Board of Education 08/09/16 Amended by Board of Education 04/14/20

 4.5.1 -- EMERGENCY SUSPENSION

 Notwithstanding the policy concerning suspension and expulsion procedure, students may be suspended indefinitely without notice, hearing, and the other rights provided herein being first given where the school is undergoing a violent upheaval or where orderly educational processes have otherwise been disrupted.
 In all such cases, notice, hearings, and other rights shall be provided in accordance with normal provisions at the earliest practical date that the restoration of order permits.